Anticipating Cybersecurity from the Design Stage

 Here are the concrete levers to activate in order to implement this approach—whether starting from scratch or not:

-Integrating Secure by Design ensures systems remain secure over the long term while also supporting an eco-responsible approach.
-Designing secure systems also means designing lean systems.
-This is known as Green by Design: an approach aimed at reducing the environmental footprint of IT systems while strengthening their resilience.
-It relies on practical levers such as eliminating unnecessary features, limiting dependencies, reducing resource consumption, and optimizing code.
+The integration of Secure by Design makes it possible to secure systems in the long term while adopting an eco-responsible approach.
+Designing secure systems also means designing energy-efficient systems.
+This is known as Green by Design: an approach that aims to reduce the environmental footprint of systems while strengthening their resilience.
+It relies on operational levers: reducing superfluous features, limiting dependencies, minimizing resource consumption, and optimizing code.

 Alexis Poirot